Global Fukaya category I: Auxiliary data

-\begin{lemma} A natural system $\mathcal{F}$ compatible with a given $\mathcal{U}$ exists. \end{lemma} \begin{proof} The proof is similar to the proof of Lemma \ref{lemmanaturalmaps}.
-We proceed by double induction.
-When $n=0$, this is the classical Fukaya category case, and the proof of existence of a natural system is given in \cite{citeSeidelFukayacategoriesandPicard-Lefschetztheory.}, in the language of what Seidel calls compatible system of perturbations.
-Now suppose that we have chosen an element of
+Restricting to a single $\Sigma: \Delta ^{0} \to X$ this is the classical Fukaya category case, and the proof of existence of a natural system is given in Seidel~\cite[Section 9i]{citeSeidelFukayacategoriesandPicard-Lefschetztheory} in the language of what Seidel calls compatible system of perturbations, which is completely analogous to the language of connections used here.
+Although in Seidel's book only the case of exact Lagrangians in exact symplectic manifolds is considered, this readily extends to our context, since we are not yet concerned with compactness or regularity properties.